#1 in Sleep Product Research

 Mattress Ratings > Memory Foam Bed Reviews

 THE GOOD: Memory foam mattresses rate as well as, if not better than, any other mattress type in owner satisfaction.
-They rate high for three main reasons: 1) They tend to provide above-average comfort and pain relief; 2) they have motion isolation making them couple friendly; 3) their lifespan tends to be average or better.
+They rate high for three main reasons: 1) They tend to provide above-average comfort and pain relief; 2) they have motion isolation making them couple friendly; 3) their lifespan tends to be at least average.

 Several memory foam mattresses are affordably priced, and the memory foam market is increasingly competitive which is good for consumers.
 Different foam densities and firmness levels are increasingly available to suit a variety of personal preferences.

 THE BAD: The most common complaint is off gassing / initial odor.
-Less common complaints include heat retention (sleeping hot), excessive firmness, and firmness unpredictability.
+Less common complaints include heat retention (sleeping hot), excessive firmness, firmness unpredictability, and a lack of edge support.

 High-density models may be somewhat difficult to move on and get up off.
 And several popular memory foam mattresses are available only or mostly online.